Blendify/blender-manual/blender_docs/manual/physics/dynamic_paint/canvas.rst

 The checkbox toggles whether surface is active at all.
 If not selected, no calculations or previews are done.

-You can also give each surface an unique name to easily identify them.
+You can also give each surface a unique name to easily identify them.

 Below you can set surface type and adjust quality and timing settings.